-Abstract: In this article we introduce an examination of the relevance of ethics to poverty reduction.
-Ethics examines the nature and scope of institutions as the deepest level of analysis.
-The ethics of poverty is understood as the principles and processes of justification employed to justify assisting people in poverty.
-We start by distinguishing and discussing three issues that are of importance for an ethical reflection on poverty reduction: the definitions of poverty and poverty reduction, the normative background theories of poverty reduction and results of institution's activities of poverty reduction.
-After discussing these we present a brief overview of ethical perspectives are relevant to poverty reduction.
+Abstract: This article examines the relevance of ethics to poverty reduction.
+The analysis starts by distinguishing and discussing three issues important for an ethical reflection on poverty reduction: the definitions of poverty and poverty reduction, the normative background theories of poverty reduction and results of institutional activities for poverty reduction.
+Then present a brief overview of ethical perspectives which are relevant to poverty reduction is presented.

-Keywords Poverty • Poverty reduction • Human rights • Distributive Justice • Humanitarian action • Institutions
+Keywords: Poverty • Poverty reduction • Human rights • Distributive Justice • Humanitarian action • Institutions.

-1.1 Introduction
+1. Introduction

-In today's world, poverty is one of the most pressing social problems, and it is one that has gained significant and increasing attention from economists over the last years.
-Whilst most of them agree that global poverty is morally wrong and unjust we can find large disagreement on how we should solve this problem and how we should distribute the associated tasks and burdens of poverty reduction.
+In today's world, poverty is one of the most pressing social problems that has gained significant and increasing attention from economists over the last years.
+Whilst most of them agree that global poverty is morally wrong and unjust, one can find large disagreement on how to solve this.

-This article aims to contribute to this literature by focusing on ethical issues concerning the conceptualization, design and implementation of poverty reduction measures from the local to the global level.
-In this introduction we want to explore three issues that are closely connected with such an ethical exploration of poverty reduction: the definitions of poverty and poverty reduction, the normative background theories of poverty reduction and the results of activities of institutions for poverty reduction.
+This article aims to focus on ethical issues concerning the conceptualization, design and implementation of poverty reduction measures from the local to the global level.
+Here we want to explore three issues that are closely connected with such an ethical exploration of poverty reduction: the definitions of poverty and poverty reduction, the normative background theories of poverty reduction and the results of activities of institutions for poverty reduction.